 You care for your veneers just as you do your natural teeth; brushing and flossing is all that’s needed.
 Although the porcelain veneers and the underlying cement are incredibly strong, you still should use some common sense with what you eat, avoiding things such as using your teeth to open pistachios or biting into candy apples.

 The lifespan of your porcelain veneers can be dependent on the health of the underlying teeth and surrounding gums.
 Porcelain veneers will generally last from seven to 20 years.

 It’s important to understand that porcelain veneers are a lifetime commitment.
 Because we remove a portion of the enamel from each tooth receiving a veneer, those teeth will always need to have veneers on them.
 Once your veneers reach their lifespan, you’ll need to have a new set made to replace them.

 Schedule a Consultation

-If you would like to learn more about the veneers procedure, call (321) 372-7700 to schedule a consultation at Implant Dentistry of Florida.
+If you would like to learn more about porcelain veneers, please call (321) 372-7700 to schedule a consultation at Implant Dentistry of Florida in Melbourne, FL.